 Rotary is a global network of 1.2 million neighbors, friends, leaders, and problem-solvers who see a world where people unite and take action to create lasting change – across the globe, in our communities, and in ourselves.

 Rotary is an international membership organization made up of diverse groups of people who share a passion for and commitment to enhancing communities and improving lives across the world.
 Rotary clubs exist in almost every country.
 Being a member is an opportunity to take action and make a difference.

 WHAT WE VALUE

 Rotary was founded on principles that remain at the heart of the organization today.
-These principles reflect our core values — integrity, diversity, service, leadership, and fellowship, or friendship.
+These principles reflect our core values — integrity, diversity, service, leadership, and friendship.
 Our core values emerge as themes in our guiding principles.

 HOW DID WE GET HERE?